lidlid/slate/source/index.html.md

 | Action Type 	| Yes      	| Enum      	| Action Type: DATA, URL, PHONE, NAVIGATE, ADD_TO_CALENDAR, SAVE_CONTACT 	|
 | Params      	| Yes      	| Object 	| Action Parameters                                                      	|

-<aside class="notice">For details about the required parameters for each action type see the supported actions section.</aside>
+For details about the supported actions see the [Supported Actions section](#supported-actions) and for details regarding the required parameters for each action type see the [Action Parameters section](#action-parameters).

 ### Delete a Content Item [DELETE]
-Deletes an existing content Item.

 > Request